novovandrey/novovandrey.github.io/README.md

     <section class="mb-12 bg-white border border-slate-200 rounded-2xl p-6 shadow-sm">
       <h2 class="text-xl font-semibold mb-2">About</h2>
       <p>Senior Java Developer with an MSc in Computer Science and 10+ years’ experience
-in soŌware development, including 7+ years in capital-markets fintech.
-I specialize in designing and implemenƟng high-throughput, cloud-naƟve collateral management systems - most recently co-building a full rehypothecaƟon engine from scratch as part of a three-engineer team.
-My core strengths include Spring Boot microservices, KaŅa/Flink stream processing, Kubernetes deployments, and CI/CD automaƟon with Jenkins and Ansible.
+in software development, including 7+ years in capital-markets fintech.
+I specialize in designing and implementing high-throughput, cloud-native collateral management systems - most recently co-building a full rehypothecation engine from scratch as part of a three-engineer team.
+My core strengths include Spring Boot microservices, Kafka/Flink stream processing, Kubernetes deployments, and CI/CD automation with Jenkins and Ansible.
 I’m equally comfortable in Kanban and Scrum teams of up to 10 engineers and thrive on simplifying complex workflows into resilient, single-JVM services.
 </p>